andrewmilson/ministark/README.md

 <h2 id="coming-soon">Coming soon (help wanted)</h2>

-- Support Bitcoin's fields with ECFFT (see [wborgeaud/ecfft-bn254](https://github.com/wborgeaud/ecfft-bn254))
+- Supporting proofs over Bitcoin's prime field (see [wborgeaud/ecfft-bn254](https://github.com/wborgeaud/ecfft-bn254))
-- CUDA support in `gpu-poly`
+- Polynomial arithmetic implemented in [CUDA](https://en.wikipedia.org/wiki/CUDA)
-- Periodic transition constraints
+- TODO: Periodic transition constraints
-- Speed optimizations that don't sacrifice readability
+- Speed and memory optimizations
-- Memory reductions that don't sacrifice readability
-- Using more `arkworks` features where appropriate
+- Using more `arkworks` features
-- Reduce proof size with batched Merkle proofs
+- Reduce proof size with by batching Merkle proofs
-- Cairo VM prover implemented using MiniSTARK (similar to [giza](https://github.com/maxgillett/giza))
+- Cairo VM prover (similar to [giza](https://github.com/maxgillett/giza))
 - More tests and benchmarks
 - More GPU field implementations
 - Making gpu-poly less unsafe
-- Zero knowledge
+- Generating zero knowledge proofs

-## Thank yous
+## Acknowledgements

 - [StarkWare](https://starkware.co/) - The company started by the people who invented STARKs.
-Learnt so many things from the people at this company.
-Love how public and open their educational material is.
-Just a few of the things I've enjoyed: GOAT [Eli Ben-Sasson's](https://twitter.com/EliBenSasson) screencasts, Cairo whitepaper ([Video](https://www.youtube.com/watch?v=DTVn0oYLVsE), [PDF](https://eprint.iacr.org/2021/1063.pdf)), [STARK 101](https://starkware.co/stark-101/), [DEEP Method Medium article](https://medium.com/starkware/starkdex-deep-dive-the-stark-core-engine-497942d0f0ab)
+There's so many great things to learn from the people at this company.
+It's great how public and open their educational material is.
+Check out: GOAT Eli Ben-Sasson's [STARK math thread](https://twitter.com/EliBenSasson/status/1578380154476208131), [STARK 101](https://starkware.co/stark-101/), Cairo whitepaper ([Video](https://www.youtube.com/watch?v=DTVn0oYLVsE), [PDF](https://eprint.iacr.org/2021/1063.pdf)), [DEEP Method Medium article](https://medium.com/starkware/starkdex-deep-dive-the-stark-core-engine-497942d0f0ab)
-- [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - The [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) was probably the best practical resource I've read on STARKs to date.
-STARKs remained a mystery to me until I went through this word by word (it took a while to digest).
+- [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - The [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) tutorial is (IMHO) the best end-to-end practical resource to understand STARKs.
 Read through this and the magic of STARKs will start to make sense.
-[BrainSTARK](https://aszepieniec.github.io/stark-brainfuck/brainfuck) is a fantastic sequel to the STARK Anatomy series and is a practical guide to creating an AIR that proves programs written in the Brainf*** programming language.
+[BrainSTARK](https://aszepieniec.github.io/stark-brainfuck/brainfuck) is a fantastic sequel to the STARK Anatomy tutorial and is a practical guide to creating an AIR that proves programs written in the Brainf**k programming language.
+Check out miniSTARK's [brainf\*\*k example](examples/brainfuck/) which is an implementation of the BrainSTARK AIR.
 - [Winterfell](https://github.com/novifinancial/winterfell) - A STARK prover and verifier developed at Facebook by [Bobbin Threadbare](https://twitter.com/bobbinth) and others.
 This repo was heavily used as a reference for several components: fast Merkle Tree, DEEP composition polynomial, channels, and STARK component traits.
-Bobbin's HackMD articles are great as well: [Miden VM program decoder](https://hackmd.io/_aaDBzbWRz6EwQQRtK1pzw), [Memory in Miden VM](https://hackmd.io/@bobbinth/HJr56BKKt), [u32 operations in Miden VM](https://hackmd.io/NC-yRmmtRQSvToTHb96e8Q#u32-operations-in-Miden-VM).
+Bobbin has some great HackMD articles: [Miden VM program decoder](https://hackmd.io/_aaDBzbWRz6EwQQRtK1pzw), [Memory in Miden VM](https://hackmd.io/@bobbinth/HJr56BKKt), [u32 operations in Miden VM](https://hackmd.io/NC-yRmmtRQSvToTHb96e8Q#u32-operations-in-Miden-VM).